parsiya/burputils/README.md

     2. The directory should look like `burp-module-directory\burputils`.
     3. Import it with `from burputils import BurpUtils`.
 2. Local Module:
-    1. Copy the files in the top path (e.g., `burputils.py`, `headers.py` etc.) to your extensions directory.
+    1. Clone this repository into your extensions directory.
     2. Import it with `from burputils import BurpUtils`.
 3. Copy/paste used code into your extension.
     1. Import it however.